melhard/alx-airbnb-database/database-adv-script/README.md

 ### 3. FULL OUTER JOIN – Users and Bookings
 Returns all users and all bookings.
 Includes users without bookings and bookings not linked to users.

+# SQL Subqueries – ALX Airbnb Database

+## Objective
+Practice writing both correlated and non-correlated subqueries.

+## Queries

+### 1. Non-Correlated Subquery – Properties with High Ratings
+Retrieves properties where the average review rating is greater than 4.0.
+The subquery runs independently using GROUP BY and HAVING.

+### 2. Correlated Subquery – Users with More Than 3 Bookings
+Retrieves users who have made more than 3 bookings.
+The subquery is correlated with the outer query as it references each user’s ID.